 SOCIALIZING WHILE AUTISTIC – HOW TO SURVIVE

-SOCIALIZING IS EXHAUSTING WHEN YOU ARE AUTISTIC
+SOCIALIZING CAN BE EXHAUSTING WHEN YOU ARE AUTISTIC

 Accommodating autistic needs and retreating from social situations for self-care should be universally socially acceptable.
-There shouldn’t be any justification needed, no excuses necessary, no shame felt, no blame is given.
+There shouldn’t be any justification needed, no excuses necessary, no shame felt, no blame given.
 That’s what we are working towards when we advocate for autism acceptance.

-But we have to acknowledge that this ideal currently isn’t the reality for most of us.
+But we have to acknowledge that this ideal currently isn’t the reality for many of us.
 The autistic overload and exhaustion from social interaction however are reality.
 The need to take breaks is reality.

 Autistic social accommodations and retreats serve to preserve and recharge energy so one doesn’t have to leave or avoid the social occasion altogether.
-There are several factors that suck our energy during social occasions:
+There are several factors that can suck our energy during social occasions: